alexryans/Lynchburg/readme.md

 * [Neat](http://neat.bourbon.io/)
 * [Bitters](http://bitters.bourbon.io/)

-## What do I do with this then?
+## What do I do with this?

 Copy it into your project then…

-Open Terminal and `cd` into your web folder that contains the Lynchburg `inc` folder.
+Open Terminal and `cd` into your web folder that contains the Lynchburg.

 Run the setup.sh script with `sh setup.sh`.